Have a look at the commands in this tutorial for the installation of PhpMyAdmin on Debian 11 Bullseye using Apache webserver.

 $cfg['TempDir'] = '/var/www/html/phpmyadmin/tmp';

-After all, this, Save the file by pressing Ctrl+O, hit the Enter key, and then Ctrl+X to exit.
+After all, this, Save the file by pressing Ctrl+O, hitting the Enter key, and then Ctrl+X to exit.

 Change file permissions: